mattgebert/pyFAI/doc/source/pyFAI.rst

 To simplify
 calculations, this was initially done by abstracting the pixel shape with a bounding box that circumscribes the pixel.
-In an effort to better the quality of the results this method was dropped in favoor of a full pixel splitting scheme that actually uses the actual pixel geometry for its calculations.
+In an effort to better the quality of the results this method was dropped in favour of a full pixel splitting scheme that actually uses the actual pixel geometry for its calculations.